 Conclusions – is it worth visiting Arcosanti?

 Reading some of the literature at the start of our visit, I was rather cynical, perhaps even disturbed, about Arcosanti and what it stands for.
 Having undertaken the tour, however, I am rather more reassured.
-The fact that it sparked quite a discussion between my husband and I suggests that if nothing else it is thought-provoking.
+The fact that it sparked quite a discussion between my husband and me suggests that if nothing else it is thought-provoking.
 For this reason alone it is worth visiting Arcosanti.

 As concern for global warming and the drain of resources on our planet mounts, there is a relevance in the ideas on which Arcosanti was founded.
-In many ways Saleri’s thoughts were ahead of his time.
+In many ways Soleri’s thoughts were ahead of his time.
 Arocsanti does belong to a bygone age and our understanding of ecology has moved on since the 1970s, but this does not mean that it is completely without merit.
 Lessons could be learned from the basic ideas behind Arcosanti; combined with new knowledge and modern technology, they could prove valuable in the quest to preserve our planet.

 If you have found this post interesting, please Pin it!